Hard Palate Cancer

 Lump in the neck

 Hard palate tumors can spread to lymph nodes in the neck and cause swelling there.
 Approximately one-third of patients have neck lymph node metastasis at the time of exam.
 That is why, in some cases, the first sign of hard palate cancer could be a lump in the neck.
-However, patients notice hard palate cancers usually before it reaches these lymph nodes.
+However, patients notice hard palate cancers usually before they reach these lymph nodes.

 Other symptoms

 A patient with hard palate cancer may also have a foul odor in the mouth.
-Apart from this, in an advanced stage, hard palate cancer, spasm of the jaw muscles, or neck mass may cause the mouth to remain tightly closed.
-However, since the hard palate area is easily visible, the patient himself, the dentist, or the doctor usually detect the tumors in the early stages.
+Apart from this, in an advanced stage, hard palate cancer, spasms of the jaw muscles, or neck mass may cause the mouth to remain tightly closed.
+However, since the hard palate area is easily visible, the patient himself, the dentist, or the doctor usually detects the tumors in the early stages.

 Causes